Tariik7/airbnb-clone-project/README.md

 ☁️ AWS (Amazon Web Services)
 Used for deploying and hosting the application in the cloud, providing scalability, reliability, and various

+🗃️ Database Design
+The database schema is designed to support core functionality such as user management, property listings, bookings, reviews, and payments.
+Below are the key entities and their relationships:

+👤 Users
+Stores information about registered users.

+id: Unique identifier

+name: Full name of the user

+email: User's email address

+password_hash: Encrypted password

+role: Specifies if the user is a host, guest, or admin

+🏠 Properties
+Represents property listings created by hosts.

+id: Unique identifier

+title: Name of the property

+description: Detailed description

+location: Address or city

+price_per_night: Cost per night in local currency

+Relation: A user (host) can own multiple properties.

+📅 Bookings
+Stores information about property reservations.

+id: Unique identifier

+user_id: References the guest making the booking

+property_id: References the booked property

+start_date: Check-in date

+end_date: Check-out date

+Relation: A booking belongs to one user and one property.

+⭐ Reviews
+Captures user feedback for a property.

+id: Unique identifier

+user_id: References the reviewer

+property_id: References the reviewed property

+rating: Numeric score (e.g., 1 to 5)

+comment: Optional text review

+Relation: A user can write multiple reviews; each review is for one property.

+💳 Payments
+Tracks payment transactions for bookings.

+id: Unique identifier

+booking_id: References the related booking

+amount: Total payment amount

+status: Payment status (e.g., completed, pending)

+payment_date: Date the payment was processed

+Relation: Each payment is linked to one booking.

+Entity Relationships Summary:
+One User can list many Properties.

+One User can make many Bookings.

+One Property can have many Bookings and Reviews.

+One Booking has one Payment.